-Coordinating Support for Indigenous Scriptures is a project of the Northern Regional Council of Congress and the Uniting Church in Australia Northern Synod.
-Its purpose is to encourage and facilitate the translation of the Bible into the heart languages of the peoples of its regions.
+Coordinating Support for Indigenous Scriptures is a project of the Uniting Church in Australia Northern Synod and the Northern Regional Council of Congress (NRCC).
+Its purpose is to encourage and facilitate the the translation of the Bible into the heart languages of the peoples of its regions and support Scripture in Use work in the indigenous languages spoken in the UCA congregations of the Northern Synod.

 During the era of Presbyterian and Methodist missions, missionaries began the work of translating the Bible into some Aboriginal languages–Gumatj, Djambarrpuyŋu, and Gupapuyŋu in East Arnhem, Maung in West Arnhem, Pitjantjatjara in the APY Lands of the Centre, and Worrorra in the West Kimberley, but none of these translations has yet been completed.